Jon Lee (actor)

-Jonathan Lee (born 26 April 1982) is an English actor and singer.
-Lee was the youngest member of pop group S Club 7, which disbanded in April 2003.
-The group starred in a number of their own television series, beginning with Miami 7, playing themselves.
-Since the group split, Lee has had a career in musical theatre, taking on roles in more than 17 productions, including the West End shows Les Misérables and Jersey Boys.
+Jonathan Lee (born 26 April 1982) is an English singer and actor.
+Lee is the youngest member of pop group S Club, which disbanded in April 2003, before reuniting in March 2023.
+With a long career in musical theatre, he has taken on roles in more than 17 productions, including the West End shows Les Misérables and Jersey Boys.

+Early life

+Lee was born in Croydon, London, England.
+Lee grew up in south Devon and attended Decoy Primary in Newton Abbot, but the family moved to the village of Ipplepen when he was seven.
+Although he did not attend a theatre school, Lee was "always doing plays".
+He joined a drama club and later did amateur dramatics.
+He moved up to Coombeshead College, a comprehensive school in Newton Abbot, where arts and drama were encouraged.
+The school had a drama wing with a dance studio and also a recording studio.

+At the age of 13, Lee won a scholarship to the Sylvia Young Theatre School in central London, a private school with about 150 pupils.

 Career

 1994–1998: stage

-At the age of 13, Lee played the leading role in the West End production of Oliver! at the London Palladium Theatre, alongside Jonathan Pryce, and later George Layton, as Fagin.
-In 1997, Lee played the role of Julian in the premiere of Famous Five Smuggler's Gold the musical.
+While still aged 11 Lee auditioned for the West End production of Oliver! and got the part just after turning 12.
+While still 13, Lee played the leading role in the West End production of Oliver! at the London Palladium Theatre, alongside Jonathan Pryce, and later George Layton, as Fagin.
+In 1997, Lee played the role of Julian in the premiere of The Famous Five – Smuggler's Gold – The Musical.